 • 2 days’ supply of toiletries

-• 2 changes of clothing, together with continence supplies (Consider more if you’re concerned about spills or accidents.)
+• 2 changes of clothing and continence supplies (more if you worry about spills or accidents.)

 • A favorite sweater or blanket